nabielgit/apitesting/README.md

 # Pre-requesites:
-- Make sure you have python installed
+- Install python
-- On mac download and install homebrew first
+- On Mac download and install homebrew first

 ### Inside terminal once brew is installed:
-- `brew info` , to make sure brew install
+- `brew info` , to check if brew is installed
 - `brew install python3`, installs latest version of homebrew python and pip

 ### check python installed by running command in terminal: